Mark Watney and the Martian

-Andy Weir The Martian: Creation of a book
+Andy Weir’s Martian: Creation of a book

 Andy Weir was fond of science fiction from his deep childhood and enjoyed reading Arthur Charles Clarke and Isaac Asimov.
 When he was fifteen years old, future author of «The Martian» book got his first job as a programmer.
-He then changed few companies and have even participated in the creation of Warcraft 2 within Blizard.
+He then changed a few companies and have even participated in the creation of Warcraft 2 within Blizard.
 Andy Weir had his first writing experience back in 90-s with the publication of his first beginning on the own website.
-His first science-fiction work was called «The Egg», a short story, which now, after the success of The Martian, receives significant attention on the web and even on YouTube.
+His first science-fiction work was called «The Egg», a short story, which now, after the success receives significant attention on the web and even on YouTube.
 Once Andy Weir initiated interest in Mars and began to describe variants of the missions due to his own vision.
 From the very beginning, the author had an extremely serious attitude to the topic and the Red planet itself, with a desire to create a fiction, but a science precise book.
 Future Andy Weir “The Martian” book would be focused on a man, who struggles for own life on the surface of Mars.

 Mark Watney — space Robinson

-The Martian is more adventure story with its peculiarities than a classic science fiction.
+The Martian is more adventure story with its peculiarities than classic science fiction.
 Surviving extreme conditions within the Mars environment.
 Mark Watney and his story have more common features with Robinson Crusoe rather than with characters by Isaac Asimov and Stanislaw Lem.
 We conceive an incredible surviving story of astronaut Mark Watney by means of his space notebook, divided into days (sols – 24h and 39 minutes’ day on Mars).
 Such format creates a feeling of the pseudo-documentary story – everyday personal feelings rather than just a fiction.
-Mark Watney does not accept a thought and the fact that he will probably die on the Red planet, so the protagonist can’t just lie and wait for the doom.
-To maximize own chances for survival, he must take into use all knowledge, supplies and ideas to achieve the ultimate goal – to stay alive on Mars, with or without the help of NASA.
+Mark Watney does not accept a thought and the fact that he will probably die on the Red Planet, so the protagonist can’t just lie and wait for the doom.
+To maximize own chances for survival, he must take into use all knowledge, supplies, and ideas to achieve the ultimate goal – to stay alive on Mars, with or without the help of NASA.

-Mark Watney has an accommodation module, two Mars rovers and multiple NASA astronaut stuff.
-The Andy Weir’s main character starts his new space life with the calculation of all belongings and supplies he has because he obviously can’t count on any incomes, instead of red rocks.
+Mark Watney has an accommodation module, two Mars rovers, and multiple NASA astronaut stuff.
+Andy Weir’s main character starts his new space life with the calculation of all belongings and supplies he has because he obviously can’t count on any incomes, instead of red rocks.
 He emphasizes that serious failure of any of his life systems will cause his inevitable death.
 The main issue after accommodation and safety is food and water supplies.
-The Martian Mark Watney finds sweet sour chicken stores and vitamins, but he wants to grow plants, potato, to have carbs and a big chance for surviving.
-Some readers may consider such story to be boring, but we can see every day hard-work of extremely motivated person.
-The Martian’s motivation is to survive.
+Mark Watney finds sweet sour chicken stores and vitamins, but he wants to grow plants, potato, to have carbs and a big chance for surviving.
+Some readers may consider such a story to be boring, but we can see every day hard-work of extremely motivated person.
+Martian’s motivation is to survive.
 Mark Watney just can’t sit and wait for external help relaxing.
 In addition, hard-ass work helps Mark Watney to maintain his mind clear and focused, while fighting with the upcoming circumstances.

 The Martian movie